 From the age of two until around fifteen he lived in the popular community pub The Royal Hotel, where he acquired his interest in performing and surreal sense of humour.
 The pub has since closed down and is now derelict.

 Dean then attended Cardiff University to complete a BSc in Neuroscience.
 After graduating he worked several jobs, mostly in catering, but then spent nearly two years embalming cadavers for the local medical school, which was as bad as it sounds.
-This is when Dean first attempted stand up comedy as he figured hw could it be any worse than the day job, and has yet to kick the eventual habit of making himself look stupid for the amusement of others on stage.
+This is when Dean first attempted stand up comedy as he figured how could it be any worse than the day job, and has yet to kick the eventual habit of making himself look stupid for the amusement of others on stage.

-Eventually he returned to Cardiff University as part of the Psychology School where he completed a neuroscience PhD in the role of the hippocampus in configural learning.
+Eventually he returned to Cardiff University as a member of the Psychology School where he completed a neuroscience PhD in the role of the hippocampus in configural learning.
 However, a run of bad lack with his experimental results and several embarrassing appearances in the local media meant Dean’s academic credibility and career prospects were essentially ruined, so he channelled most of his energies into comedy, writing and science communication.
 This eventually resulted in a regular blog on the Guardian website in 2012, and everything else just flowed from there.

 Media, writing and performing work